1967 UMass Redmen football team

 The 1967 UMass Redmen football team represented the University of Massachusetts Amherst in the 1967 NCAA College Division football season as a member of the Yankee Conference.
 The team was coached by Vic Fusia and played its home games at Alumni Stadium in Hadley, Massachusetts.
 UMass finished the season with a record of 7–2 overall and 5–0 in conference play, repeating as conference champions.

+Senior quarterback Greg Landry was selected by the Detroit Lions in the first round of the 1968 NFL/AFL draft (eleventh overall), the first QB taken.